These Things Happen Too

 These Things Happen Too is the sixth studio album by American rapper G-Eazy.
 It was released on September 24, 2021 through RCA Records.
 The album serves as the sequel to his third studio album, These Things Happen (2014).
-The production on the album was handled by multiple producers including Hit-Boy, Cardiak, OG Parker, Dakari and Hitmaka among others.
-The album also features guest appearances from Lil Wayne, YG, Goody Grace, E-40, DaBoii, ShooterGang Kony, Demi Lovato, Marc E. Bassy, Ty Dolla Sign, Kossisko, Matt Shultz, and Anthony Hamilton, while its deluxe edition features guest appearances from Tay Keith, EST Gee, Tory Lanez, Tyga, Chris Brown, Mark Morrison, Jack Harlow, Blackbear, and Ant Clemons.
+The production on the album was handled by multiple producers including Hit-Boy, Cardiak, OG Parker, Dakari, Tay Keith and Hitmaka.
+The album also features guest appearances from YG, Lil Wayne, E-40, DaBoii, Demi Lovato, Ty Dolla Sign, EST Gee, Chris Brown, Jack Harlow, Tyga and Tory Lanez.

 Background

 About the album, G-Eazy said that "you live and you learn" about relationships within the project.
 It is a sequel to his 2014 debut album These Things Happen.

 Release and promotion

 On September 8, 2021, G-Eazy revealed the album's release date and released a song and teaser video, both titled "The Announcement", as part of its promotion.
 Exactly two weeks later, on September 22, 2021, he revealed the tracklist and producer credits.
 Two singles preceded the release of the album.
 The lead single, "Running Wild (Tumblr Girls 2)", featuring American singer Kossisko, was released on August 18, 2021.
 The second single, "Breakdown", featuring American singer Demi Lovato, was released on September 17, 2021.